MasterCraftArc/company-website/content/blog/20210715-devops-101/index.md

 title: DevOps 101
 date: 2021-07-15
 description: DevOps, DevSecOps, et al are some of the most commonly misunderstood terms in the industry.
-While their usage has become ubiquitous over the past 6 years or so, their meaning frequently gets lost and implementation suffers...
+While their usage has become ubiquitous...
 category: DevSecOps
 image: du_logo_rgb_for-blue-bg_stacked.png
 published: true